DNWMNCR/JavaForSmallTeams/style/80_make_dependencies_explicit.md

 Setter injection increases the number of possible states an object could be in.
 Many of those states will be invalid.

-If setter injection is used a class can be constructed in a half initialized state.
-What constitutes a fully initialized state can only be determined by examining the code.
+If setter injection is used, a class can be constructed in a half-initialized state.
+What constitutes a fully-initialized state can only be determined by examining the code.

 **Bad**
 ```java